 The following second-order effects, which are required by most national design codes of practice, have been included in calculation of member forces and checking of member and system design strength, via a second-order analysis procedure.

-(1) The effect of member slenderness (L/r) on the axial force capacity of a column and a strut.
+(1) The effect of member slenderness (Le/r) on the axial force capacity of a column and a strut.

 (2) The change of member stiffness due to the presence of axial force.
 In other words, a member stiffness under axial compression will be reduced and it is accounted for in the analysis.
 For example, the compressive bracing member takes a much smaller load than the tensile bracing member.
 This checking will be required by some design codes that the effectiveness of a restraining member when under force should be considered.

-(3) The effective length ratio (L/L) or K-factor is automatically allowed for in the analysis and thus its assumption is not needed.
-Thus, the classification of sway and non-sway frames for determination of effective length ratio as required by some ultimate limit state design codes (e.g. BS5950 ) is not needed.
+(3) The effective length ratio (Le/L) or K-factor is automatically allowed for in the analysis and thus its assumption is not needed.
+No assumption or evaluation of effective length is required.
+Thus, the classification of sway and non-sway frames for determination of effective length ratio as required by some ultimate limit state design codes (e.g. BS59501) is not needed.
 Note that effective length can hardly be assessed accurately in many real cases.

 (4) The global structural instability such as snap-through buckling, additional moment due to sway and P-Δ effects are considered in the incremental-iterative second-order analysis procedure.

 (5) Reserve in strength after yielding can be explored with the second-order plastic Analysis.

 The design and buckling capacity of a structure can be computed by incrementing the loads until member failure, sensed by material yield or excess of sectional strength as